Apres Harfang: France’s Next High-End UAVs

 France’s Next MALE UAV: Contenders

 Initial reports said that France’s next UAVs would be used only for surveillance and targeting.
-Britain’s experience with its MQ-9 Reapers, and the realities of modern battlefields, suggested from the outset that however France’s DTIA project begins, the UAVs would wind up carrying weapons.
-Experiences in Libya and Mali are driving that truth home.
-France’s UAVs will either be armed, or will operate in conjunction with armed aircraft that offer low operating costs compared to France’s high-end fighters.
+Britain’s experience with its MQ-9 Reapers, and the realities of modern battlefields, suggested from the outset that however France’s DTIA project began, French UAVs would wind up carrying weapons.
+Experiences in Libya and Mali are driving that truth home, despite American obstruction preventing France from arming its own MQ-9 interim UAVs.
+France’s future UAVs will either be armed, or will operate in conjunction with armed aircraft that offer low operating costs compared to France’s high-end fighters.

 With that in mind, France has a number of options.

-Harfang systems are one option, at about $25 million each for UAVs and ground stations.
-The benefit of additional Harfangs is that adaptation and integration have already been handled, costs are known, and deliveries could begin very quickly in 2012-2013.
+Harfang (IAI/ EDAS). systems are one option, at about $25 million each for UAVs and ground stations.
+The benefit of additional Harfangs is that adaptation and integration have already been handled, costs are known, and deliveries could begin very quickly.
 On the flip side, EADS would have to show that existing issues with the type have been resolved, and adding weapons would require its own integration effort and costs.

-Sagem’s Patroller.
+Patroller (Sagem).
 On the developmental front, Sagem already supplies France’s Sperwer tactical UAVs, and is working on a Buzard/ Patroller UAV based on Stemme AG’s S15 powered glider.
 Sagem is advancing Patroller’s flight schedule, and hoped to be able to offer delivery by 2012-13 at a price of EUR 20-30 million per system.
-Patroller participated in a French government operational trial, but hasn’t been mentioned as a top option.
+Patroller participated in a French government operational trial, but wasn’t a top option for the interim buy.
+It’s even less likely to become the basis for a Europe-wide project, but it could win some border control and maritime security customers on its own, given its characteristics.

-Telemos.
-BAE’s Mantis also had a reported 2015 fielding date, and BAE and Dassault are using Mantis as the basis for their long-term Telemos MALE UAV partnership.
+Telemos/ Mantis (BAE).
+BAE and Dassault were using Mantis as the basis for their Telemos MALE UAV partnership.
 Their design offers a number of benefits.
 Twin engines are attractive to navies because they’re safer for long over-water flights, and the type’s carrying capacity is expected to be comparable to an MQ-9 Reaper.
 Like the Reaper, Mantis’ design is very suitable for carrying weapons, or large and heavy sensors.

-On the flip side, a new UAV design means higher project risk, and estimated full development costs are in the EUR 1 – 1.5 billion range.
+On the flip side, a new UAV design means higher project risk, and estimated full development costs were in the EUR 1 – 1.5 billion range.
 The 2 firms were tapped for a future MALE UAV study, which will help define their design and industrial partnerships, but won’t get Telemos anywhere near production.
-Any full production contract is expected by the end of 2013, with an envisaged fielding date of 2020.
-If politics and budgets don’t get in the way.
-Which is what’s happening.
+Dassault’s shift to an EADS/ Alenia partnership, without BAE, would appear to doom Telemos as a future European UAV.
+Nor is Britain likely to invest in it alone.

 EADS’ Talarion.
 The Talarion Advanced UAV project was rolled out in 2009 as the European MALE (Medium Altitude, Long Endurance) UAV collaboration between France, Spain, and Germany, and was one of the 2 bids submitted to the French in 2010.
 After that impressive entrance, however, it faded.
 The reasons boil down to time, cost, and risk.